Updated: Mar 19

 4. Think mobile first

 Don't waste money.
 Consider testing your ads before running them.
-Create multiple ads and test hem to see which ads resonate more with your target audience.
+Create multiple ads and test them to see which ads resonate more with your target audience.